-Based in Washington, D.C., Jonah Bryson is a dedicated and knowledgeable communications strategist and press expert with a focus on equity, human rights and justice.
-Bryson holds a unique network of trusted relationships with White House, Congressional and national correspondents, as well as political sources and veteran civil rights leaders.
+Based in Washington, D.C., Jonah Bryson is an experienced communications strategist and publicist with a passion for equity, human rights and justice.
+Bryson holds a unique network of trusted relationships with White House, congressional and national correspondents, as well as political sources and veteran civil rights leaders.
 At the NAACP, he works on the front lines of the modern-day social justice battle, coordinating press to apply pressure around voting rights, police reform and other issues.
 Bryson is recognized for developing and executing media strategies at a national level.

-Before joining the NAACP in 2020, where he now serves as an on-the-record spokesperson for the Association and the President & CEO, Bryson managed communications for Martin Luther King III, son of civil rights icon Dr. Martin Luther King, Jr. Bryson has also advised on a number of campaigns with value-driven candidates.
-His work has been featured on CNN, MSNBC, The New York Times, The Washington Post, NBC, ABC, CBS, Fox News, Politico, Axios and other outlets.
+Before joining the NAACP in 2020, where he now serves as an on-the-record spokesperson for the Association and the President & CEO, Bryson managed communications for Martin Luther King III, son of civil rights icon Dr. Martin Luther King, Jr. Bryson’s work has been positively featured on CNN, MSNBC, The New York Times, The Washington Post, NBC, ABC, CBS, Fox News, Politico, Axios and other outlets.
 He has also been quoted in The Washington Post, NBC, CNN and CBS, among others.

 Bryson additionally has a background in film, music and creative storytelling.
-In 2018, he directed a Miami-based production with students who suffered the Marjory Stoneman Douglas High School shooting in Parkland, Florida.
-The song, Carry You On was written by survivor Sara Imam, as well as Bryson.
+In 2018, he directed a Miami-based musical production with students who survived the Marjory Stoneman Douglas High School shooting in Parkland, Florida.
 Released by People Magazine on the eve of the 2018 U.S. midterm elections, it hit #1 on Rolling Stone's trending list.
-It was widely backed by a variety of notable people, including Sir Paul McCartney, Congressmen John Lewis and Joe Kennedy III, Senate Democratic Leader Chuck Schumer, the cast of Dear Evan Hansen, CNN's Van Jones, and actress Julianne Moore.
-All proceeds from the song have gone to March For Our Lives.
+It was widely backed by a variety of notable people, including Sir Paul McCartney, Congressmen John Lewis, Senate Democratic Leader Chuck Schumer and actress Julianne Moore.